FenixEdu/fenixedu.github.io/dev/api/index.md

 root: "../"
 ---

-## V2 API Endpoints
+## API Endpoints

 This page essentially lists all the existing endpoints, as well as examples when making invocations.
-While it is not the purpose of this page to describe the business entities exposed by this API, we will try to explain the meaning of each values whenever it is not self-evident.
+While it is not the purpose of this page to describe the business entities exposed by this API, we will try to explain the meaning of each values whengrever it is not self-evident.
 The current API exposes four central concepts of the FenixEdu platform: people, spaces, degrees and courses.

 Here, a space represents a resource such as a campus, a building, a building